 Frida Kahlo Museum & Museo Nacional De Antropología

-- Time Required: For the Frida Kahlo museum, 1.5-2 hours would do you well.
-Museo Nacional De Antropologia can take you either 2 hours or 2 days—so come knowing you’ll likely leave too soon!
+• Time Required: 1.5-2 hours would do you well for the Frida Kahlo museum.
+Museo Nacional De Antropologia can take 2 hours or two days—so come knowing you’ll likely leave too soon!

-- Getting There: For Museo Nacional De Antropologia, take the Line 5 subway followed by the Line 1 subway (43-minute travel time, cost of $10), while the Line 5 subway followed by the Line 3 subway would take you to Frida Kahlo museum (a 56-minute journey, cost of $10).
+• Getting There: For Museo Nacional De Antropologia, take the Line 5 subway followed by the Line 1 subway (43-minute travel time, cost of $10), while the Line 5 subway followed by the Line 3 subway would take you to Frida Kahlo museum (a 56-minute journey, fee of $10).

-- Plan Your Visit: Check out Tripadvisor for more details, visitor reviews, and tours on both the Frida Kahlo Museum and Museo Nacional De Antropologia
+• Plan Your Visit: Check out Tripadvisor for more details, visitor reviews, and tours on the Frida Kahlo Museum and Museo Nacional De Antropologia.

 Tour of Teotihuacan & Tequila Tasting

-If you’ve got a long stopover and want a deep dive into Mexican heritage then this tour is for you.
+If you’ve got a long stopover and want a deep dive into Mexican heritage, this tour is for you.
 You might want to visit the ancient pyramids of Teotihuacan (once the largest city in all the Americas 1000+ years ago).

 But with stops at a 14th-century market town, a popular pilgrimage site, and a sweep of tequila tastings—this action-packed, knowledge-filled tour (with raved-about guides!) might be your vacation sorted.

-- Getting There: There are 2 pick-up spots available.
-MIGA Café and the avenue right behind the Palace of Fine Arts—both are 20 minutes from the airport by taxi or a 38-minute journey by public transport.
+• Getting There: There are two pick-up spots available.
+MIGA Café and the avenue right behind the Palace of Fine Arts are 20 minutes from the airport by taxi or a 38-minute journey by public transport.

 Dining at El Turix and Lardo